 Traditional homeschooling curricula I’ve seen and used also include lots and lots of review work.
 Some parents love that, insisting the constant review really drives the information home to their children.
 And if that’s the case with your child, wonderful!

-But for one of my children the workload was completely overwhelming, especially given the fact he seemed to grasp the material quite well without pages and pages of review.
+But for some children the workload can be completely overwhelming, especially given the fact they may grasp the material quite well without pages and pages of review.

 I’ve heard some say, “Leave out some of the material if you don’t feel you need it or if it’s too much for your child.”
 But there are a couple of problems with that.
 For one, with some traditional homeschooling curricula, the work must be completed in full for the child to get credit for the course.
 Secondly, and this was my own issue, when you’ve paid a fairly hefty sum for a curriculum, tossing out half of it seems an incredible waste of money!
 What’s the point in paying for a curriculum where half the material, (or less,) is useful to you?

 Personally, I don’t want my selection of a curriculum to be based solely on what’s easiest for me and I don’t want to see my child bogged down with a lot of unnecessary busywork.

 The traditional approach makes it difficult to tailor your homeschool to suit your child’s specific needs.